What Is Eco-Friendly Crafting (And Why It Matters More Than Ever This Earth Month)

 You don't have to wait until April 21 to start thinking differently about your craft practice.
 Here are a few things you can do right now:

-Then register for the Eco-Creative Summit and spend three days going deeper with a community of like-minded crafters who are serious about creativity and the planet.
+Then register for the Eco-Creative Summit and spend two days going deeper with a community of like-minded crafters who are serious about both creativity and the planet.